ecmwf/datacube-spec/readme.md

   A datacube can be conceptualized as a tree of lower-dimension datacubes.

-  In our example, selecting from the original 5-dimensional datacube with the path `date: 2023-01-10` will yield a 4-dimensional datacube.
+  In our example, selecting from the original 5-dimensional datacube with the identifier `date: 2023-01-10` will yield a 4-dimensional datacube.
 If there are multiple dates in the datacube, there are many branches of the tree at this level.

   Similarly, one can combine multiple datacubes by providing a new axis which distinguishes between them, thus creating a higher-dimension datacube and another level in the tree.
 For example, if the experiment that created our example datacube was performed at multiple resolutions, we can combine all of the output into a single datacube, by adding a new axis for `resolution`.